raviqqe/doc/posts/stak/embedding-scheme-in-rust.md

 cargo add axum
 ```

-Add the following code to `src/main.rs`.
+Then, add the following codes to `src/main.rs`.

 ```rust
 use axum::{routing::post, serve, Router};